ryanburgess/engineer-manager/README.md

  * [Extreme Ownership: How U.S. Navy SEALs Lead and Win](https://www.amazon.com/Extreme-Ownership-U-S-Navy-SEALs-ebook/dp/B00VE4Y0Z2) - This book provides a lot of insights on how ownership is a key success factor.
 Jocko Willink shares his experiences as a Navy SEALs but gives a lot of enterprise examples on how we should push for more ownership as leaders.
  * [Think Again: The Power of Knowing What You Don't Know](https://www.amazon.com/Think-Again-Power-Knowing-What/dp/1984878107) - A good book that highlights the importance to being open to new ideas and rethinking assumptions.
  * [Multipliers](https://www.amazon.com/Multipliers-Best-Leaders-Everyone-Smarter/dp/0061964395) - How The Best Leaders Make Everyone Smarter
+ * [Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs](https://www.amazon.com/gp/product/B08GF7P3G8/ref=as_li_tl) - This book focuses on specifics for engineering managers.
+ * [An Elegant Puzzle: Systems of Engineering Management](https://www.amazon.com/gp/product/B07QYCHJ7V/ref=as_li_tl) - This book does a good job focusing on the challenges of being an engineering manager and provides examples of solutions.
+ * [The Phoenix Project](https://www.amazon.com/gp/product/1942788290/ref=as_li_tl) - This book teaches about DevOps practices and looks at managing teams from perspective of inputs and outputs.

 ## Videos
  * [Ryan Burgess' Manager Videos](https://www.youtube.com/watch?v=eRtuBk7GMC4&list=PLoi4aiq4kBvt7gtoWFgp74-8YULZaM9LK) - A YouTube playlist of short video clips that cover a variety of leadership topics focused on engineering management.